karlhulme/jsonotron/readme.md

     postCode: { type: 'shortString', isRequired: true },
     country: { type: 'countryCode', isRequired: true },
     lastPhotographed: { type: 'utcDateTime', }
-  },
-  examples: [{
-    value: { addressLine1: '1 Rabbit Hole', town: 'Forest', postCode: '12341' country: 'fr', lastPhotographed: '2020-09-02T16:07:00Z' },
-    paragraphs: ['An example.']
-  }]
   }
+}
 ```

-Some of the libraries using Jsonotron use a higher level concept and then produce Field Block Types from that.
-For example, Sengi defines Doc Types and then produces Field Block Types for the constructor, filter parameters, operation parameters, etc.
+Some of the libraries using Jsonotron use a higher level concept and then produce Field Block Definitions from that.
+For example, Sengi defines Doc Types and then produces Field Block Definitions for the constructor, filter parameters, operation parameters, etc.

 The table below describes the properties of a field block definition.